datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/type_converter.md

 ![Plugin](../../images/nucleus_plugin.gif)

 DataNucleus allows you to provide alternate ways of persisting Java types.
-Whilst it includes the majority of normal converters built-in, you can extend DataNucleus capabilities using the plugin extension _org.datanucleus.type_converter_.
+Whilst it includes the majority of normal converters built-in, you can extend DataNucleus capabilities using the plugin extension "org.datanucleus.type_converter".

 __This guide relates to current DataNucleus GitHub.
 Please consult the DataNucleus source code if you are using an earlier version since things may be different in other versions__.